wafflespeanut/rust-wasm-builder/README.md

 ## Available tags

-Currently, the following tags are supported and are built everyday:
+Currently, the following tags are supported and are built every weekend:

  - `stable` (also `latest`)
  - `nightly`